CEODemitri/ankhor-auto/README.md

 - [ ] refactor outdated site. client requests a modern slick design.
       -- @1.33, flow-space can be customized/implemented using inline styles

+## restart

+cd backend
+node src/index.js

+0. add a route
+1. extract to controller
+2. call with index
+3. consume on frontend (make sure use id on element)